Intimacy

 Nipples

 Male nipples also have sexual sensitivity.
 However, individual variation is extremely wide; some men experience strong pleasure while others feel almost nothing.
-Survey results indicate that approximately 50% of men experience sexual arousal from nipple stimulation.
-(Books on the male body can help deepen understanding)
+Surveys indicate that approximately half of men experience sexual arousal from nipple stimulation.
+Books on the male body can help deepen understanding.

 Neck, Ears, and Inner Thighs